rtgarden/house/aquaculture/aquarium.md

 aquarium
 ========

-list of fish
+list of fish :

+Beta copper red from Japan, dragon face oct 2014 in 10 gal main tank.

+Snail colonies in three containers with goldfish weed, algae, and some tubifex worms.

+definitely some wild coepods still. oct 2014

-intended conditions
+intended conditions:

 related to sensors